shvenkat/dotfiles/colorscheme/lightbox/README.md

     between light and dark palettes, use the appropriate feature of your emulator (e.g. profile switching).
 This method has the advantage that you do *not* need to switch the color scheme of every terminal application such as tmux and vim.
-The latter should be configured to use the solarized dark colorscheme _for both palettes_.
+The latter should be configured to use the solarized light colorscheme _for both palettes_.

   * Option 2: Enable "true color" (24-bit) support in your terminal emulator.